Skip to main content

 The answer might be:

-• Delivering clear, concise, and easy-to-find information.
+Deliver clear, concise, and easy-to-find information.

-• Conveying a strong brand identity.
+Convey a strong, recognizable brand identity.

 Steps to choosing a design philosophy for a new website